-There does not appear to be any apparent significant legal, environmental, or political considerations that would have an adverse effect on the extraction and processing of the Resources and Reserves located at El Cubo.
+There does not appear to be any apparent significant legal, environmental, or political considerations that would have an adverse effect on the extraction and processing of the Mineral Resources located at El Cubo.
+Environmental and social issues at El Cubo and El Pingüico appear to be administered under reasonable standards with corresponding cooperation from the local community of El Cubo.